 The reduction in bacteria levels could be considered an early success for the restoration of the Post Point Lagoon.
 Native plants and partial fencing installed in 2004, as well as a dog exclusion fence installed in 2008 have helped to reduce the amount of fecal coliform bacteria inputs in the nearshore vicinity.
 The use of dog waste bags and disposal bins by conscientious dog owners has also been key to reducing fecal coliform inputs.

-Learn more about the importance of local estuaries in the video below, created by the City of Bellingham Public Works Natural Resources Division.
+Learn more about the importance of local estuaries in the video below.

 Wildlife Habitat Assessment